kapp7/app/_pages/qa.md

 - Share the Idol Fan Event progress
 - Share the voting status
 - Share the Idol ranking
-- Share your referral link with picture encouraging your friends to join and vote or sponsor
+- Share your referral link with a picture encouraging your friends to join and vote or sponsor
 - Make the Idol profile more accurate by content contribution
 - Share the MV or FanCam real-time page
 - Create the IN-APP Fan Event

 ### `Where can I see my voting history?`
- - In Voting page tap the certificate icon
+ - In the Voting page tap the certificate icon
  - Go to My Profile => My History to see gems history

 ### `Can I use many accounts?`
 iKPOP doesn't limit accounts but some activities are limited to one device.
 Recommended: It is recommended to use one account per device due to ad display limitations.
 You can sign up through Apple Id, Twitter, Google, Facebook SNS accounts but only 1 account should be used per device.
-Multi accounts may lead to login, ad-networks, payments etc errors.
+Multi accounts may lead to log in, ad-networks, payments etc errors.
 You are entitled to receive only one app install referral bonus per device if you use the referral link to register Following installations or new account sign up on the same device won't be rewarded

+### `Is iKPOP safe?`
+iKPOP uses an identifier that is being assigned to you when you log in using external authorization providers that manage the app authorization process for you.
+During the onboarding, you are being asked to provide your username, display name and optionally bio.
+You can also change your profile picture and select your bias.
+Information about your localization, email, age, gender or any other information linked to your identity is not being collected.
+In case of any account-related inquiries, it is not possible to identify you via your email, twitter account or apple account so please use your unique username when contacting us.
+We do collect some device-related information - your device id that is used to track referrals and welcome bonus, ad watching is also limited per device to prevent abuse of the service and ensure the proper functioning of the ads.
+In case of issues with the app, error information is being collected to help to diagnose the problems.
+We will ask you to provide a contactable email only in case you create a Fan Event, your email will be deleted when the Fan Event is closed.
+EU GDPR
+iKPOP can be used by any users around the globe including EU citizens so it strictly follows EU GDPR requirements.
+The General Data Protection Regulation (GDPR) is a privacy law from the European Union.
+The purpose of the GDPR is to provide improved privacy protection and control for EU citizens.
+It is designed to give individuals control of their data.
+This is a reason why you can see some additional messages related to EU GDPR while using the app, no matter where you are from as iKPOP doesn't collect location information,  it is impossible to disable them for non-EU users.

 ### `How to withdraw?`
 You can withdraw from iKPOP by sending us an email.
-Set your email in your user profile and send us an email from this email with your username.
+Set your email in your user profile (Display name) and send us an email from this email with your username.
 After this action, all information stored in your profile will be deleted and can't be restored.

 ### `What if I forget my password?`
 SNS accounts are being used to log in to iKPOP, please recover your password with your account provider (Google, Twitter, Facebook, Apple)

 ### `Content`
 - You can submit your idol profile data.
 Rewards are being applied after verification
 - You can submit your idol pictures or fan art

-### `Real Time Stats`
+### `Real-Time Stats`
 - When using statistics real-time functionality ads will be displayed from time to time
 - You can watch YT stats in real-time